-What is norovirus?
+What is Norovirus?

-Noroviruses are a group of viruses that cause gastroenteritis (or "stomach flu").
+Noroviruses are a group of viruses that cause gastroenteritis.
 Viruses are very different from bacteria and parasites, some of which can cause illnesses similar to norovirus infection.

 Viruses are much smaller, are not affected by antibiotic treatment, and cannot grow outside of a host (animal or human).